United Artists: Public company

 United Artists went public in 1957 with a $17 million stock and debenture offering.
 The company was averaging 50 films a year.
 In 1958, UA acquired Ilya Lopert's Lopert Pictures Corporation, which released foreign films that attracted criticism or had censorship problems.

 In 1957, UA created United Artists Records Corporation and United Artists Music Corporation after an unsuccessful attempt to buy a record company.
 In 1968, UA Records merged with Liberty Records, along with its many subsidiary labels such as Imperial Records and Dolton Records.
 In 1972, the group was consolidated into one entity as United Artists Records and in 1979, EMI acquired the division which included Blue Note Records.

 In 1959, after failing to sell several pilots, United Artists offered its first ever television series, The Troubleshooters, and later released its first sitcom, The Dennis O'Keefe Show.

 In the 1960s, mainstream studios fell into decline and some were acquired or diversified.
 UA prospered while winning 11 Academy Awards, including five for Best Picture, adding relationships with the Mirisch brothers, Billy Wilder, Joseph E. Levine and others.
-In 1961, United Artists released West Side Story, which won a record ten Academy Awards (including Best Picture).
+In 1961, United Artists released West Side Story, which won ten Academy Awards (including Best Picture).

 In 1960, UA purchased Ziv Television Programs.
 UA's television division was responsible for shows such as Gilligan's Island, The Fugitive, Outer Limits, and The Patty Duke Show.
 The television unit had begun to build up a profitable rental library, including Associated Artists Productions, owners of Warner Bros. pre-1950 features, shorts and cartoons and 231 Popeye cartoon shorts purchased from Paramount Pictures in 1958, becoming United Artists Associated, its distribution division.

 In 1963, UA released two Stanley Kramer films, It's A Mad, Mad, Mad, Mad World and A Child Is Waiting.
 In 1964, UA introduced U.S. film audiences to the Beatles by releasing A Hard Day's Night (1964) and Help!
 (1965).